dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 Go ahead and turn on the wi-fi, than sync the data.

-Check the record and it should be green, showing it was sent.
+Check the record and it should sync the data with syncing

 ![image-20211001133928956](resources/images/tracker_capture_android/image-20211001133928956.png)